| | Back in 2002, Savage Arms rocked the

 ejected perfectly.
 The five-shot magazine is very easy to load,

+and smoothly guided the cartridges into the chamber.
 Accuracy was very good with most ammo tested.
 I

 shot five-shot groups at fifty yards; the range at which I